TCJulian/Data-Analyst-Nanodegree/OpenStreetMap-Raleigh-Analysis/data_wrangling_project.md

 ![graph](https://github.com/TCJulian/Data-Analyst-Nanodegree/blob/master/OpenStreetMap-Raleigh-Analysis/docs/sub_year_vis.png)

-The graph seems to suggest that contribution to the Raleigh-Durham.
+The graph seems to suggest that node/way contribution to the Raleigh-Durham has decreased as the years have gone on.
+While one conclusion might be that OpenStreetMap is becoming less popular, it is entirely possible that the Raleigh-Durham area has been sufficienntly mapped, and only requires periodic updating.
+OpenStreetMap's popularity may have not decreased globally at all, as the [forums](https://forum.openstreetmap.org/index.php) and [help](https://help.openstreetmap.org/) pages are full of recent posts.

-In order to make the Raleigh-Durham project more relevent,
+Regardless, in order to make the Raleigh-Durham project more relevent, it might make sense to make sub-regions within each country.
+This would allow users in these sub-regions to collaborate with each other and make more SMART goals.

 ## Conclusion
 Overall, this dataset felt like a good representation of Raleigh-Durham area.
-Though certainly not complete, the dataset did cover .
-While improvements in the uniformity of the key-value pairs and updates to depreciated values can be made, the dataset is currently usable in its current form.
-I hope that contributions to the Raleigh-Durham OpenStreetMap region sees a resurgence in updates, as it provides coders like myself plenty of data to explore,
+Though certainly not complete, the dataset did include nodes from all over the Research Triangle.
+While improvements in the uniformity of the key-value pairs and updates to depreciated values can be made, the dataset is usable in its current form.
+I hope that contributions to the Raleigh-Durham OpenStreetMap region sees a resurgence in updates, as it provides coders like myself plenty of data to explore, analyze, and experiment with.